-ACT 1 The Sound of Music Version 2.0

 CAPTAIN.
 What about this one?

 MARIA.
 The poor didn't want this one.

 CAPTAIN.
 This is what you would call a worldly dress?

 MARIA.
 It belonged to our last postulant.
-I would have made I wasn't given time.
-I can make my own clothes. myself a dress but

-CAPTAIN.
-Good.
-I'll see that you're given some material - toda you will be in charge of my children.
-There are seven find out how far they have progressed in their stu- from there.
-Each morning will be spent in the afternoon, they march.
-You will see that at all ti- themselves with decorum and orderliness.
-The first r discipline. n of them.
-You will udies and carry on e classroom.
-Each mes they conduct
+I would have made myself a dress but you will be in charge of my children.
+There are seven of them.
+You will find out how far they have progressed in their studies and carry on from there.
+Each morning will be spent in the classroom.
+Each afternoon, they march.
+You will see that at all times they conduct themselves with decorum and orderliness.
+The first rule in this house is discipline.

-MARIA.
-Yes, sir.

-and the sector of sectors